Empire State Building: Height records

-The longest world record held by the Empire State Building was for the tallest skyscraper (to structural height), which it held for 42 years until it was surpassed by the North Tower of the World Trade Center in October 1970.
+The world record held by the Empire State Building for the longest was for the tallest skyscraper (to structural height).
+The building held this distinction for 42 years, being surpassed by the North Tower of the World Trade Center in October 1970.
 The Empire State Building was also the tallest human-made structure in the world before it was surpassed by the Griffin Television Tower Oklahoma (KWTV Mast) in 1954, and the tallest freestanding structure in the world until the completion of the Ostankino Tower in 1967.
 An early-1970s proposal to dismantle the spire and replace it with an additional 11 floors, which would have brought the building's height to 1,494 feet (455 m) and made it once again the world's tallest at the time, was considered but ultimately rejected.

 With the destruction of the World Trade Center in the September 11 attacks, the Empire State Building again became the tallest building in New York City, and the second-tallest building in the Americas, surpassed only by the Willis Tower in Chicago.
 The Empire State Building remained the tallest building in New York until the new One World Trade Center reached a greater height in April 2012.
 As of 2022, it is the seventh-tallest building in New York City and the tenth-tallest in the United States.
 The Empire State Building is the 49th-tallest in the world as of February 2021.
 It is also the eleventh-tallest freestanding structure in the Americas behind the tallest U.S. buildings and the CN Tower.

 Notable tenants

-As of 2013, the building houses around 1,000 businesses.
+As of 2013, the building housed around 1,000 businesses.
 Current tenants include: